 If the rotor shaft stayed connected to these other drive devices, it wouldn’t keep spinning.
 Plus you don’t need the tail rotor spinning during an auto rotation since there is no more torque being developed with no power going to the main rotors.

 That said, most aerobatic RC helicopters do keep the tail rotor spinning for yaw control during the auto.
 Keep in mind however, the more tail input you give, the more power you are robbing from the rotor disc so keep tail inputs small when first practicing.

 We don’t actually physically disconnect the rotor shaft from the rest of the drive components - but we do allow it to spin freely, by using one way bearings on the rotor shaft.

 This is the same idea as a bicycle’s rear wheel.
 While you are pedaling, there is power going to the rear wheel - but when you stop pedaling, the rear wheel is free to spin.
 If this wasn’t the case, the pedals would keep rotating and you couldn’t coast (track bikes for example).

 This is exactly the same principle that is used in an RC helicopter with autorotation capability.

 As long as the engine/motor is supplying power, the energy is transmitted to the main rotor shaft through the locked one-way bearing/s.
 If the engine/motor quits, the bearing/s now rotate and the rotor shaft is allowed to spin freely – just like coasting on your bicycle.

 With no engine noise, the only thing you can hear is the rotor slicing through the air.
 Hearing how the noise changes as the blades are changed from negative to positive pitch just before touch down is very cool to experience and is why the auto has become a crowd favorite and is so popular in RC Heli competition events.

-Here's a pretty neat video of a full size S-92 heli performing an auto rotation.
-Note the huge amount of flare required to dissipate forward speed.
+Here's a pretty neat video of a full size Bell UH-1 performing an auto rotation.
+Note the amount of flare required to dissipate forward speed.